Serrowxd/JavaSpring-CodeNotes/notes/SpringBoot.md

 - Metadata is often used for compiler or runtime instructions (Example - @Test)
 - Great leverage point for pointcuts in the code

-_Proxies_
+`Proxies`

 - Beans in the Bean Factory are proxies.
 This is where the added behavior is providing much of the plumbing of Spring itself.
 - Annotations drive proxies
-- Annotations are easy extension points, for your own abstracts too
+- Annotations are easy extension points, for your own abstracts too.
 - Method calling order matters

 Proxied classes have to be called through the proxy itself for the behavior to be added.
 Important for private method calls.